 Students seeking course credit must be admitted by the Teachers College Office of Admission.
 For details, please refer to the section on Admission.
-Former Teachers College degree students who wish to pursue a degree program and have not been in attendance during the past five years must apply for re-admission in the Admission Office well before the registration dates.
-Former students who have not been in attendance within the last five years who do not desire degree candidacy should go directly to the Office of the Registrar.
+Former Teachers College degree students who wish to pursue a degree program and have not met the requirements of the continuous enrollment policy must apply for re-admission in the Admission Office well before the registration dates.

 Course registration may be completed online via myTC.
 Limited in-person registration is available during dates announced in the Academic Calendar.

 All students are expected to register via the web through the Student Information System on myTC.
 It is the responsibility of each student to obtain advisement and approval for their course selections from their academic advisor prior to registering.
 Registering for classes that your advisor has not approved can seriously compromise your ability to fulfill degree requirements and may have unintended financial consequences.
 Students must also obtain permission from the course instructor for any course listed in the Schedule of Classes that requires instructor approval.
 Students may connect to the Student Information System through the TC portal myTC.
 Instructions for registration are available in the Registration Information Section in the Schedule of Classes for each term.

 Whenever course enrollment has been entered in the registration system, the student is responsible for payment of the assessed charges unless the student follows the procedures for a change of program as outlined in the Schedule of Classes and in accordance with the dates listed in the Academic Calendar.
 Failure to attend a course does not constitute an automatic withdrawal.
 (See section on Changes in Registration and Withdrawal.)

 Each registrant is expected to assume a major responsibility in program planning.
 A careful study of the general degree requirements and maximum point loads outlined in this Catalog, special departmental bulletins, and advisory recommendations should be taken into consideration.